Introduction#

 Please note, the VPI interface is simulator-specific, so the earlier snippets

-are only applicable with iverilog
+are only applicable with iverilog.

-As of writing, I have not added support for verilator
+As of writing, I have not added support for verilator to this

 testbench.
 If readers want to see an example of a VPI-enabled testbench with

-support, I would point you towards my
+dual iverilog and verilator support, I would point you towards my

 Ethernet Physical Layer testbench.